hammzj/cypress-load-balancer/README.md

 - `CYPRESS_LOAD_BALANCER_MAX_DURATIONS_ALLOWED`: Determines how many durations are saved per file.
 Deletes oldest durations once the maximum limit has been reached. **Defaulted to 10**.
-- `CYPRESS_LOAD_BALANCER_DEBUG`: Enables debugging output.
-Does not clear the console, so the output may be unusable.
+- `DEBUG`: Logs can be enabled with `DEBUG=cypress-load-balancer` or generically as `DEBUG=*`.
+Please note that with debugging enabled, it does not clear the console, so the output may be unusable.
+  - If running with `DEBUG` mode enabled, make sure to use `tail -1` to get the output correctly:
+  - `specs=$(echo npx cypress-load-balancer -r 3 -t e2e | tail -1)`

 ## Setup